(844) 562-3572

-Understanding Disposition of Remains and Intestate Succession in New York By Rachel Walker, Esq.
+Understanding Disposition of Remains and Intestate Succession in New York by Barry E. Janay, Esq.

 When a loved one passes away in New York, families often face two important legal matters: the disposition of remains and intestate succession.
 While these concepts might sound complex, understanding them is crucial for proper planning and peace of mind.
 Let’s break them down in simple terms.